-Court to chair WH Smith | Wizz Air loss widens – Daily Business
+UK to see no growth | WH Smith chair | Wizz Air loss – Daily Business

 “As a result, at this point, we are not providing further financial guidance for the year.”

-7am: Aveva profits grow
+7am: Aveva loss

+Industrial software firm Aveva said the loss from operations before tax for the year to the end of March was £6.5m (FY21: profit of £36.6m) with the loss being primarily due to the amortisation of intangible assets of £226.1m (FY21: £95.7m).

 Revenue was £1.24 billion, an increase of 3.3% (FY21: £1.2bn).